carpentries-lab/metagenomics-workshop/_extras/guide.md

 ## Reference

-This Instructor notes are based on the [corresponding page](https://datacarpentry.org/organization-genomics/guide/index.html) in the Project Organization and Management for Genomics lesson.
+This Instructor's Notes are based on the [corresponding page](https://datacarpentry.org/organization-genomics/guide/index.html) in the Project Organization and Management for Genomics lesson.

 # Notes for the Introduction to the Command Line for Metagenomics lesson